Book a Guided Gravel & Mountain

 - Our pre-ride interview is all about listening to your needs, fears, and excitement for your ride with us.
 Based on that interview we will come ready to incorporate the right level of professional instruction, local perspective, along with getting you onto the best terrain.

 - We are a permitted outfitter by the City of Steamboat Springs for Emerald Mountain trails and follow all permitting requirements for commercial activities in US Forest service public lands.
-This ensures we are following all local guidelines and pay a portion of our fees back to these agencies.

 Our Focus Is Your Experience